zackm/SteelBridgeRevamp/README.md

 - basic static html files
 - CSS written in SASS (link here)
 - you can write CSS with normal syntax in .scss files, but then you have to compile it into a .css file before using the styles on the production site.
-- css and js files are compressed, please make new compressed versions after making changes (inst here)
+- css and js files are compressed, please make new compressed versions after making changes (instructions here)

 Editing Instructions:
 - hosted on Berkeley's OCF